Accepting Guests

 About Me

 We only get one chance at life, so do it right the first time.
-St Pete is a cool city for food, beaches and music, a good university and very multi-culti.
-Come now for a few days or weeks.
-But I will also be spending July and August in Mexico, and am trying to find a house/cat sitter.
+St Pete is a great city for food, beaches and music, a good university and very multi-culti.
+Come for a few days, weeks or even months.
+Summer is verrrry hot here until October, 90+ F every day.
+I keep the AC at 80F

 St Pete is a city of food and nightlife.
-Central Ave is at my doorstep, a great food and drink scene plus a free trolley that goes east to the downtown and the harbor.
-Fabulous beaches are a quick bus ride to the west.
+Central Ave is a few steps away, a great food and drink scene plus a free trolley that goes east to the downtown and the harbor.
+Fabulous beaches are a fifteen minute bus ride to the west.
 St Pete streets are laid on a grid basis, easy to navigate by foot, bike or car.
-Fifteen minutes away is the lesbian/gay capital of the US south, Gulfport.
+Fifteen minutes to our south is the lesbian/gay capital of the US south, Gulfport.
 Very artsy/musical/literate and even John Prine lived here.

-Walmart is 300 yards/meters) away and a small urban liquor store is 100 meters away.
+Walmart is 300 yards/meters away and a small urban liquor store is 100 meters away.
 Aldi is one mile away.
-I might even take you to my favorite purveyor of day boat seafood; or the best Italian market south of NYC.; or my Asian superstore.
+I might even take you to my favorite purveyor of day boat seafood; or the best Italian market south of NYC https://mazzarosmarket.com; or my Asian superstore.
 Food is important here at Cat House 209.

 Mass transit in Florida sucks but I am only 300 yards to the central bus terminal.
 Getting here from the Tampa airport requires Uber/taxi and is expensive ($50) although there is an infrequent bus that can get you into St Pete www.psta.nethttps://psta.net/media/5781/route-300x-022722.pdf and connect to the #52 bus which drops you two blocks from my house (one block before the bus terminal). $2.25 for each bus ride., cheap but inconvenient.